 Part of the renaissance of the Liverpool Dock area as a cultural home for the digital and creative industries, Baltic Creative lets out regenerated multifunctional warehouse spaces to a variety of innovative and commercial tenants.
 The company own and manage all its buildings and as a CIC ensure all surpluses are reinvested to support and improve the sector.
 The spaces offered range from garden shed style studios in the ‘creative campus’ to window-fronted shop studios and various larger indoor studios.
 It’s clear the company is more than just a co-workspace, being concerned with and involved in the reputation of its customers and promoting sustainable and environmentally responsible practices; it also hosts a range of educational talks, courses and networking opportunities in a variety of sectors.

 Capitalising on Newcastle’s strong tech community is Campus North, a hive of over 150 designers, developers and founders.
-Along with its Newcastle and UK based partners, the company is committed to helping early stage technology start-ups grow and realise their visions, claiming it’s all about community and encouraging members to collaborate, inspire and work together.
+Along with its Newcastle and UK based partners, the company is committed to helping early-stage technology start-ups grow and realise their visions, claiming it’s all about community and encouraging members to collaborate, inspire and work together.
 Campus North also finds time to nurture the future of the tech start-up industry by being the regional coordinator for code club, a nationwide network of volunteer-led after school coding clubs for children aged 9-11.
-The space offers a variety of packages to suit different needs – from £100 per month hotdesking to £160 per month co-working for small start ups and £400 private office space for fully fledged businesses.
+The space offers a variety of packages to suit different needs – from free hotdesking to £180 per month co-working for small start-ups and £400 private office space for fully fledged businesses.

 Membership Price: Costs vary according to space required

-Designed in response to the way work is changing and tailored to the needs of start-ups, freelancers, small businesses and mobile workers is ClubRooms – a network of flexible and carefully designed drop-in office spaces in key business and transport locations across the UK.
-What sets this company apart from the competition is its focus on design, working with great architects on not just the aesthetics of the space, but how it functions and the way it stimulates its users.
+Designed in response to the way work is changing and tailored to the needs of start-ups, freelancers, small businesses and mobile workers is The Office Group – a network of flexible and carefully designed drop-in office spaces in key business and transport locations across the UK.
+A pioneer of shared working, what sets this company apart from the competition is its focus on design, working with great architects on not just the aesthetics of the space, but how it functions and the way it stimulates its users.
 Every need is catered for with private and semi-private booths, open tables and even presentation spaces that seat 75.
-Most of ClubRooms’ locations are in key transport links, allowing users to reduce travel time and their carbon footprint.
+Most of The Office Group’s (now 30!) locations are near key transport links, allowing users to reduce travel time and their carbon footprint.
 There is also the option to use the buildings as your personal business address and a call handling service.
 With everything from established law firms to brand new tech start-ups using the buildings, and with a host of members’ events, this is a great place for businesses of any size to grow and reap the benefits of co-working.

-Location: London (sites at Shoreditch, Angel, City, Putney, Borough)
+Location: London (sites at Shoreditch, Angel, City, Borough and a new Soho location)